 - Rising global cities: ones to watch in 2018

 - European tech stocks: no FANGs but plenty of bite

 For Google, this effect is visible through its algorithmic improvements: each search conducted on its platforms improves the usability and efficiency of its services.
 For Amazon, the more merchants and consumers that are on its site, the more valuable it becomes to both buyers and sellers.

 By delivering “natural monopolies”, the network effect has created a number of market darlings, but this degree of market control has also made regulators twitchy.
-Google captures over 85 per cent of desktop search queries, a number that rises to 95 per cent on mobile.
+Google captures over 85% of desktop search queries, a number that rises to 95% on mobile.
 At the end of 2017, Facebook had over 2 billion monthly active users.
-In 2017, Amazon commanded almost half - some 48 per cent - of all US online retail, up five percentage points year-over-year.
-Even so, through the traditional lens of anti-trust policy - focused on prices and harm to consumers – it is difficult to accuse these businesses of abusing their market power.
+In 2017, Amazon commanded almost half – some 48% – of all US online retail, up five percentage points year-over-year.
+Even so, through the traditional lens of anti-trust policy – focused on prices and harm to consumers – it is difficult to accuse these businesses of abusing their market power.